 Enlightenment 0.27 Desktop Environment Released

 After more than a year in making after its previous 0.26 release, the lightweight modular desktop environment and compositing window manager Enlightenment has just rolled out its latest version, 0.27.

-Debuting an impressive 28 years ago—yes, that’s right, when GNOME or KDE didn’t exist yet—this project is one of the oldest open-source, desktop-focused endeavors.
-Remarkably, it continues to be actively maintained, largely thanks to its original creator, Carsten Haitzler.
+Debuting an impressive 28 years ago—yes, that’s right, when GNOME or KDE didn’t exist yet—this project is one of the oldest still maintained open-source, desktop-focused endeavors.
+Remarkably, it continues to be actively developed, largely thanks to its original creator, Carsten Haitzler.

 It is designed to be resource-efficient, making it an excellent choice for older or less powerful hardware.
-Despite its lightweight nature, Enlightenment supports advanced visual effects and animations, making it visually appealing without being resource-intensive.
+At the same time, Enlightenment supports advanced visual effects and animations, making it visually appealing without being resource-intensive.

+Enlightenment 0.27 Desktop Environment Released